shamik394/dse511_final_project/README.md

 Part B: Creates a simplified, hypothetical 3D flight path for Apollo 8, illustrating its Earth orbit, trans-lunar trajectory, lunar orbit, and return to Earth.

-Part C: Simulates a hypothetical 3D flight path for Apollo 13, incorporating the trans-lunar trajectory, lunar approach, and the critical Service Module (SM) explosion event.
+Part C: Simulates a hypothetical 3D flight path for Apollo 13, incorporating the trans-lunar trajectory, lunar approach, and the critical Service Module (SM) explosion event which happened 80,000 km from the Moon.

 Data: